-Liptov region is a pre-historic region of Slovakia, with known inhabitation since 6th BCE when Slovaks moved here.
+Liptov region is a pre-historic region of Slovakia, with known inhabitation since the 6th BCE when Slovaks moved here.
 There are three old castles in this region of Pribylina village.

-Museum of Liptov Village in Pribylina.
+Museum of Liptov Village in Pribylina

-A museum recreating the village life of the Liptov region showcases the life and times of peasants and craftsmen here.
+A museum recreating the village life of the region showcases the life and times of peasants and craftsmen here.
 There are old stone buildings that I am not sure if they have been constructed for the museum or are actually old.

-In the biggest building, there are practicing craftsmen, primarily women doing traditional embroidery to make traditional dresses of Slovakia.
+In the most prominent building, there are practicing craftsmen, primarily women doing traditional embroidery to make conventional dresses of Slovakia.
 The patterns were stuck with pins on a round pillow and lots of spindles of thread hanging from the pins.
 I could not make out how they did embroidery.
-The lack of common language came in the way.
+The lack of a common language came in the way.

 Most stone buildings showcase the old household, with small kitchens and big utensils sitting on wooden racks.
 And farming equipment outside the house in an open shed along with animals like horses.
 Garlic and chillis hang along the kitchen walls.
-The presence of wood in these houses reminds you of the lack of wood and presence of alternative materials in our present day lives.
+The presence of wood in these houses reminds you of the lack of wood and the presence of alternative materials in our present-day lives.
 Sewing machines are showcased as part of those houses as are the stitched traditional dresses.

-Events All Year.
+Events All Year